U.S. administers 358.6 million doses of COVID-19 vaccines - CDC - NewsBreak

 The agency said 199,325,940 people had received at least one dose while 169,186,268 people were fully vaccinated as of Wednesday.

 The CDC tally, as of 6:00 a.m.
-ET on Wednesday, includes two-dose vaccines from Moderna (MRNA.O) and Pfizer/BioNTech (PFE.N), , as well as Johnson & Johnson's (JNJ.N) one-shot vaccine.
+ET on Wednesday, includes two-dose vaccines from Moderna and Pfizer/BioNTech, as well as Johnson & Johnson’s one-shot vaccine.

 Comments / 0